2019–20 Arsenal W.F.C. season: December–February

 After the little snag in the Gunners' league campaign, they visited Liverpool on 13 February.
 Liverpool went a goal up early in the first half via Babajide.
 Miedema scored the equalizer halfway through, for Nobbs to add to the tally just minutes later.
-Just before half-time, Liverpool drew back level via Furness to got 2–2 into the break.
+Just before half-time, Liverpool drew back level via Furness to go 2–2 into the break.
 Late in the second half, Arsenal were able to get the result they wanted: Miedema scoring to end the game 3–2.

-For the fifth round in the FA Cup, the Gunners were scheduled to play Lewes on 16 February, but due to adverse weather conditions the game had to be postponed until a week later at 23 February, which in turn postponed the hometie against Reading for the league.
-A debut goal for winter-signing Foord and a strike by Van de Donk secured advancement to the quarter-finals: 2–0.

-The City Ground played host for the League Cup final against Chelsea.
-Arsenal had advanced to the final after beating Reading and Manchester City in the knockout phase, while Chelsea had gone past Aston Villa and Manchester United.
-Chelsea were quick to get a goal behind Zinsberger: England scoring in the ninth minute of the game.
-Both teams had spells of possession, but Arsenal seemed more in control of the game.
-Williamson equalized in the 85th minute, only to see it outdone by England scoring her second goal of the evening in the second minute of stoppage time, ending the game 1–2.

 Season curtailed due to COVID-19

 Due to the COVID-19 pandemic, the FA decided to suspend the league on 13 March, first until April but later indefinitively.
 On 25 May it was announced that the season will not be continued, with the end standings determined on 5 June based on points per game, resulting in a third place for Arsenal.
 The season's Champions League play-offs will be played in August, while the FA Cup will be finished in September.